-Every limited company must submit their accounts to Companies House each financial year.
-In this article, we look at how you work out the deadline for your first annual accounts.
+Every limited company must submit accounts to HMRC and Companies House each financial year.
+In this article, we look at what statutory accounts are, and how to work out your filing deadlines.

 When are my annual accounts due?